rpottsoh/My-Exercism-Delphi-Solutions/delphi/clock/README.md

 Implement a clock that handles times without dates.

-Create a clock that is independent of date.

 You should be able to add and subtract minutes to it.

 Two clocks that represent the same time should be equal to each other.